mahdi-shojaee/amdextract/README.md

 # amdextract

-Extracts AMD modules and their parts.
+Extracts AMD modules, their parts and an optimized output without unused dependencies.

 ## example